Paddleboarding with WASC

 Our club includes some trained or qualified members in safety and rescue skills and we can share our knowledge.
 If there is demand, we can help to organise safety and rescue training at an additional cost.

-The club can offer a course in basic paddle safety which will help you to check equipment and make good decisions when paddling independently.
+Club members can share information about basic paddle safety which will help you to check equipment and make good decisions when paddling independently.

 What WASC can't do

 We do not have any trained paddleboarding instructors in the club.
-If you want to learn to paddleboard, you should take a course elsewhere.
+If you want professional instruction, you should take a course elsewhere.

 We do not have waterside storage for our paddleboards, thus we cannot always transport boards to an event for you.